 The Bay Kitchen & Stores, Whiting Bay.
 A food store with the the best coffee to take out or there is seating inside and in the delightful garden overlooking the sea.
 Useful for foodie essentials, freshly baked bread, off licence and a good selection of local produce.

-The Shore in Whiting Bay wlecomes new owners at the start of 2019.
+The Shore in Whiting Bay welcomed new owners at the start of 2019 and they have become a great asset to the village.
+Open all day offering breakfast, lunch, drinks and cakes and in the evening on selected dates.
 Check out their new lunch menu and their twice monthly BYOB pop up evening menu.

 The Coffee Pot, Whiting Bay.
 A wee traditional cafe with outdoor seating overlooking the bay and serving home-baking and lunches.